Natsukashii/academic-kickstart/content/home/about.md

 # Biography

-I'm a second year master student in STATS in the University of Michigan, Ann Arbor.
+My name is Zhongyuan Lyu, a second year master student in STATS in the University of Michigan, Ann Arbor.